 For those who like adventure, training, a little unpredictable activity every day, a little bit of a challenge sometimes, someone to supervise your every activity, a playmate who also likes to curl up and sleep with you, ride in the car with you, walk, run, jog with you – this might be a breed worth considering.
 IF you are a somewhat flexible person.
 I can’t imagine an inflexible person being happy with a Bull Terrier and vice verse.

-chewing carpet corners while playing with “approved” toys
+Gracie multi-tasking again: chewing carpet corners while playing with “approved” toys

 Katie, Rehomed through Bully Rescue

 Bull Terrier rescue has been fantastic in my experience.
 They work hard at both assessing the individual dog and giving the dog a head start on training, before sending them into a new home.
-Each state basically has their own Bull Terrier rescue representative; contact me if you have trouble finding contact information for your nearest breed rescue representative.
+Each state basically has its own Bull Terrier rescue representative; contact me if you have trouble finding contact information for your nearest breed rescue representative.